-For readers of East Asian comics, you have probably encountered the terms manga, manhwa, and manhua.
-All of those are actually different in many ways, but have no fear — I’m here to explain them to you for easier understanding!
+For readers of East Asian comics, you have probably encountered many different terms.
+All of these are different in many ways, but have no fear — I’m here to explain the difference between manga, manhwa, and manhua!

 The main difference between manga, manhwa, and manhua depends on which country they came from.
 Manga is from Japan, manhwa is from South Korea, while manhua is from China, Taiwan, or Hong Kong.

 Manga refers to comics or graphic novels from Japan.
-Recently, it has become more popular to the point that it’s outselling comic books.
 A lot of these are used as source material for numerous anime adaptations.

 Manhwa refers to comics originating from South Korea.
-It was brought to the country during the Japanese occupation.
 Similar to manga, manhwa has been used as source material for various series.
 K-dramas such as Cheese in the Trap and Itaewon Class were adapted from webtoons, the term for digital manhwa.

 Manhwa is read from left to right, similar to American comics.
 Digital versions are in color.
 Popular titles include Solo Leveling and Killing Stalking.

-All of these comics have their own certain appeal and storytelling due to the rich cultural differences.
+All of these comic styles have their own certain appeal and storytelling due to their rich cultural differences.
 If you’re a huge fan of either manga, manhwa, or manhua, you should definitely check out the other counterparts too!